10 Best Woods for Smoking Chicken

 Con:

-• It has some wood dust on it, so you may have a challenge shipping it to California given their P65 restrictions.
+It has some wood dust on it.
+So, you may have a challenge shipping it to California, given their P65 restrictions.

 2. Montana Grilling Gear Sugar Maple Chunks

 Sugar maple ranks high on the list of best wood for smoking chicken.
 It’s a moderate middle-range type of wood that enriches any latent sweetness in your dish.
-Montana Grilling Gear gets their sugar maple wood from trees that are 100% organic.
+Montana Grilling Gear gets its sugar maple wood from trees that are 100% organic.
 These trees have zero pesticides, toxins, or environmentally harmful additives.
 They’re grown using sustainable farming tactics.

 This brand of smoking wood chunks is made right here in the USA.
 It has no toxins, pesticides, or harmful chemicals.
 It works best as an indirect heat source because this maximizes flavor.